ssnepenthe/recaptcha-for-wp/README.md

 First visit [reCAPTCHA](https://www.google.com/recaptcha/intro/android.html), register your site and get your keys.

-Then provide your keys for the plugin under `settings > reCAPTCHA`.
+Then activate the plugin and provide your keys under `settings > reCAPTCHA`.

 That's it! reCAPTCHA is automatically enabled for the login, lost password and registration forms.